MrPour/serial_num_generator/README.md

 point 2:

-when you fetch the code at first of a new day, the codes of yesterday will be cleared<br/>
+when you fetch the code at first of a new day, the codes of yesterday will be all cleared at once